 A retrospective analysis of HIV-1 DR was conducted at McCord hospital which has been treating patients on ART since 2002.
 All patients initiated on AZT+3TC, D4T+3TC or TDF+3TC plus a NNRTI during the period of from August 3, 2010 to March 17, 2011 were included in the analysis.
 Virologic failure (VF) was defined as a VL > 1000 copies/mL after 6 months of a first ART regimen.
 Genotypic resistance testing was performed prospectively as part of a larger research study for all patients with VF using a validated in-house assay.
 This study was approved by the respective ethics committees at McCord and by the institutional review board at Emory University in Atlanta, Georgia.
 Significant resistance mutations were selected based upon the published mutations in the Stanford HIV Database.
 The prevalence of drug-resistant virus in the samples tested was reported with 95% CIs, calculated based on normal approximation of binomial distribution.
 The number of reverse-transcriptase inhibitor and protease inhibitor resistance mutations was also reported.

 Data collected at baseline included age, gender, prior AIDS-defining illnesses, ART treatment history, CD4 cell count and plasma HIV-1 RNA level at time of regimen failure.
-Analyses were performed using SAS software, version x (SAS Institute).
+Analyses were performed using SAS software, version x9.3 (SAS Institute).
 All tests of statistical significance were 2-sided; associations with P < 0.05 were considered to be statistically significant.
 Continuous variables were compared using the Wilcoxon rank-sum test; categorical variables were compared using the χ2 test or Fisher’s exact test.
 Univariate and multivariate logistic regression were used to identify variables associated with the presence of K65R.
 Variables that had a known association with outcomes, as well as those independent variables that exhibited an association with outcomes in bivariate analysis at P < 0.1 or odds ratios of > 1.5 (or < 0.6), were advanced into multivariate analyses.

 RESULTS:

 A total of 585 patients were initiated on TDF-containing first-line ART.
-Thirty-three (5.6%) of these patients had VF and 18 (54.5%) of VF patients had the K65R mutation.
+Thirty-three (5.6%) 35(6.0%)of these patients had VF and 18 (54.5%) (23/35=65.7%)of VF patients had the K65R mutation.
 The median/IQR for the baseline CD4 count was 105 cells/uL (49-209) and VL at VF was 47,571 copies/mL (20,708-202,000).
-Additional mutations found in patients having the K65R mutation included Y115F (5 patients), L74V (1), Y115FS (1), M184V (3), T69D/N (2), K70T (1), V179D (4), Y181C (6), V106M (13), Y188C (3), G190A/E (6), V108I (1), A98G (1), K103N (6).
+Additional mutations found in patients having the K65R mutation included Y115F (57 patients), L74V (12), Y115FS (10), M184V (39), T69D/N (23), K70T (1), V179D (45), Y181C (67), V106M (1318), Y188C (35), G190A/E (69), V108I (12), A98G (12), K103N (68).
 In contrast, 232 patients were initiated on D4T-containing regimens during an earlier time period.
-Four (1.7%) of these patients had VF and one of these patients had the K65R mutation.
+Four (1.7%)Five(2.2%) of these patients had VF and onetwo of these patients had the K65R mutation.

 DISCUSSION: